feejin/Silverstripe-SecurityTemplates/README.md

 #SilverStripe Security Templates#

-Standalone templates for SilverStripe login and password reset pages, designed to mirror the design of the CMS.
+Standalone templates for SilverStripe 3.x login and password reset pages, designed to mirror the design of the CMS.

-Version 3.0.x only, updates for 3.1 are in the pipeline.

 By Colin Richardson & Loz Calver - [Bigfork Ltd](http://www.bigfork.co.uk/).